Ojo Caliente. Hot Eye in Spanish. Also known as ” the healing waters.”

 This place has been owned by the same family for generations.
 I was told they bought it in the 1930s.
 What a score!

 When I arrived (she met me later because she was driving from Albuquerque and I was coming down from Durango, CO) I got Annie the Tiger Adventure Vehicle situated in the sweet RV area there.
 It’s super nice. $40.00 a night gets you a space with electricity, no full hook ups, but there is a nice bath house within a short walk.
 Entrance to the springs is not included though.
 I think it was $28.00 a head?
 They also have 4 or 5 old Airstream Trailers they’ve remodeled for guests to rent for around 180.00 a night.
 They looked pretty sweet!
 There are also rooms at the main lodge and surrounding area.
 They go anywheres from 180.00 to 500.00 plus a night.

 When she got there we decided to take a hike up onto the mesa to the ancient pueblo ruins up on top.
-Not much to see up there except some piles of rocks and A LOT of HUGE pot shards.
+I told you people had used these springs for thousands of years, so we went to see the evidence…… Not much to see up there except some piles of rocks and A LOT of HUGE pot shards.
 Probably the biggest ones I’ve ever seen in all my years living in the Southwest!
 I could make out the walls of the old pueblo and see where the Kiva once was.
 The view was killer!
 I forgot my phone though and couldn’t take pictures so if you end up there you should go see it for yourself.
 Just remember to leave things as you found them and don’t take any “souvenirs.”
+Take pictures not artfacts!
 The pot shards are impressive and are very intricately painted!